-The examination of the payroll account included the detailed computation of various deductions or other credits from the payroll of the District employees and we ascertained that the accumulated withholdings were disbursed to the proper agencies.
+The examination of the payroll account included the detailed computation of various deductions or other credits from the payroll of the Fire District No. 2 of the Township of Bordentown's employees and we ascertained that the accumulated withholdings were disbursed to the proper agencies.